tawhidib/one-threat-order-api/README.md

-## Description
+# Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-This project is represent the task of <a href="https://www.onethreadapp.com/">One Threat</a> NodeJs Developer.
+This project is represent the task of <a href="https://www.onethreadapp.com/"  target="_blank">OneThreat</a> NodeJs Developer.

+### Task description

+Create a set of API endpoints for handling CRUD operations of orders.
+This endpoint should process order details (like user ID, product IDs, quantities, and payment information).
+Handle GET, POST, PUT, PATCH and DELETE requests for the endpoint.
+Ensure that the endpoint validates incoming data, handles exceptions, and returns appropriate responses.

+# API documentation

+You can check API documentation <a href="https://docs.google.com/document/d/1Q49N8AhACg4KZD5tiXyfiHuOT9iaEJgwhVp5QGhQiZg/edit?usp=sharing" target="_blank">here...</a>

-## Live server Information
+# Live server Information

+### Using free server of <a href="https://render.com/" target="_blank">Render</a> for deploy this application

+<p>According to <a href="https://render.com/" target="_blank">Render</a>: <span style="color:red;font-weight:300">free instance will spin down with inactivity, which can delay requests by 50 seconds or more.</span></p>

-## Running the app in local machine
+# Instruction of Running the app in local machine

-# Make sure you installed the latest version of NodeJs on you machine
+### Make sure you installed the latest version of NodeJs on you machine

+### create .env file in the root, copy .env.example and paste in the .env file

 ```bash
 $ npm install